openshiro/botdevs.ai/README.md

 # Waivolt

-The reverse job board for electricians.
+The reverse job board for energy professionals.

-Waivolt empowers electricians available for their next job.
+Waivolt empowers energy professionals available for their next job.
 It is being built around [three core values](https://waivolt.com/about):

-1. Empowering electricians
+1. Empowering energy professionals
 1. Doing everything in public
 1. Creating a safe, inclusive environment